kyrenesugianto/Ghostbusters/README.md

-In this project, I implemented several functions related to Bayesian Networks and probabilistic inference.
+In this project, I implemented functions related to Bayesian Networks and probabilistic inference.
+Starting with constructing a Bayes Net structure, I progressed to factor operations, variable elimination, and exact inference for Pacman's ghost tracking.
+The implementation included updating beliefs based on observations and considering time elapse.
+The project extended to approximate inference using particle filtering, including initialization, observation updates, and time advancement.
+The finale involved joint particle filtering for tracking multiple ghosts simultaneously.

-First, I implemented the constructBayesNet function in inference.py.
+For Question 1, I implemented the constructBayesNet function in inference.py.
 This function constructs an empty Bayes Net structure based on a given diagram, adding variables and edges according to the specifications provided.

 Next, I worked on the joinFactors function in factorOperations.py as part of Question 2.